Dog Bites and Animal Attacks in Central Florida

 Get Help From Our Expert Dog Attack Lawyer in Orlando

 Our animal attack attorneys know how emotionally and financially difficult coping with injuries from a dog bite can be.
 When a serious injury or death occurs as a result of such injuries, the lives of the victims and their families can be turned upside down.
+If you or a family member suffered injuries during a dog attack, contact our board certified attorney Jason Recksielder to see if you can file a dog attack injury claim.
 Our trial lawyers will represent you to obtain fair compensation and lessen the burden on victims.
 Call us today at 321-999-1111 for a free consultation, or use the online form located at the top of this page and we will contact you shortly.

 5 Star Reviews

 Contact us with confidence!
 Our highly experienced personal injury lawyers have received numerous 5-star reviews from clients with dog bite claims.
 Below is one of them.
 Please follow the link to read more!

 Attorney Jason Recksiedler and his assistant, Sheryl Barton, helped me out with my dog bite case.
 It took about 4 1/2 months for the whole process (May 15- October 11), but it was well worth the wait.